Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 classification layer with dimension 3 for prediction.  (need further investigation -  one example https://github.com/cristinalunaj/MMEmotionRecognition)

 ===

-the authors mentioned that when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
+The authors mentioned that when looking at each class individually, both “Turn-taking” and “Continuing Speech” classes are predicted better with dialog history information, while the “Backchannel” class sees a slight degradation.
 This could be because backchanneling is largely a locally-cued behavior and affected little by long-term context.